ralscha/bsoncodec-apt/README.md

 order | Order in which the entry should appear in the BSON document.
 (Default: In order they are listed in the Java class, except the primary key field which is always ordered first) codec | A custom Codec implementation that should be used for this field, instead of the default code. collectionImplementationClass | For collections.
-A hint for the decode phase which Collection implementation should be instantiated.
+A hint for the decode phase which Collection implementation should be instantiated. fixedArray | Denotes an array as a fixed length array.
+Such an array is null or contains always the specified number of elements.
+This is a micro-optimisation hint for the decoder code generation.

 #### @Id
 Marks a field as the primary key of the document.
 This is an optional annotation.